aminrj/aminrj.github.io/_posts/2024-02-02-Intro-Cloud-Native-Teck.md

 Now that we have our application containerized, we need a kubernetes cluster to deploy our application the Cloud-Native way.
 For very simple deployments, we can deploy one container per VM and scale our VMs as needed.
-That way, we have the advantage of containers such as convinient packaging without the complexity of having a Kubernetes cluster.
+That way, we have the advantage of containers such as convenient packaging without the complexity of having a Kubernetes cluster.

 However, you most likely will have a number of different services to deploy, so we need something more flexible.
 This is where a container orchestrator such as Kubernetes becomes handy.
 It contains all the tooling that handle the scheduling and monitoring of different containers on different machines.